From electrostatic potentials to yet another triangle center: Introduction

 What would be the physical meaning of the maximum potential point?
 It is the point where the electrostatic field $\vec{E}$ generated by $T$ stabilizes.
 Let us perform a simple thought experiment.
 Assume that $T$ is charged positively and place a negative point charge somewhere in the plane.
 It will necessarily be driven by electrostatic forces unless it is placed at a point where it ``feels perfectly stable.''
 Figure \ref{figurefield} illustrates several integral curves of the vector field $\vec{E}$, which are also known in physics as \emph{lines of force} or \emph{field lines}.

 Observe that they all meet at the same point inside $T$.
 This experiment is once again very far from a rigorous proof.
-Existence of the maximum potential point will be shown in the next section, while its uniqueness will come as a byproduct of several attempts to specify its location throughout the rest of the paper.
+Existence and uniqueness of the maximum potential point will follow from more general results in convex analysis and will be discussed in the next section.
+However, in the case of a triangle, they will also come as a byproduct of our attempts to specify its location throughout the rest of the paper.

 We have just mentioned the notion of electrostatic field, so what would that field be in the case of our charged triangle $T$?
 It can be defined simply as $\vec{E}=-\nabla V$ at any point where the potential $V$ is differentiable.
 In physics, the electric field is sometimes (but not always) given before the potential.
 We have intentionally ordered things this way, simply because the potential of $T$ was easier to define mathematically.
 Going back to a point source, an easily derived and well-known formula is $\vec{E}=k q \vec{r}/r^3$.
 Here $\vec{r}$ denotes a directed line segment from the source to a point where the field is computed.
 Using the superposition principle once again we suspect that the correct corresponding expression is